pricing explained · 2026

 What Walla costs, at a glance

-• Payment processing: Stripe Connect Standard direct, no markup.
+• Payment processing: standard Stripe rates passed through, no markup.

 • Marketplace commission: none.
 No consumer marketplace.